Creatively Micro-Dosing LSD

 Pros and Cons of Hallucinogens

-The actual impacts of LSD and psilocybin on the brain currently alludes scientists.
+The actual impact of LSD and psilocybin on the brain currently alludes scientists.
 Research has recommenced on the subject, but a great deal of information remains unknown and debated.
 Basically, experimentation has concluded that for some reason, hallucinogens make people feel good.
 LSD has been proven to reduce anxiety.
 Michael Polland recorded testaments from ex-smokers that, like an astronaut looking back at Earth, a psychedelic trip showed them how irrelevant their addiction was in the grand scheme of things, thus curing their affliction.
 Now, micro-dosing psychedelics is gaining attention as a source of inspiration for creatives.

 Beginning in 1965, such hallucinogens as LSD and psilocybin began to lose their prominence as mind-opening substances.
 In his book How to Change Your Mind, Michael Poland accredits this change to the “dark side” of psychedelics rearing its ugly head—including “bad trips” and “psychotic breaks.”
 The FDA decided to outlaw LSD, psilocybin, and related psychedelics.
 He compares the suppression of the drugs to that of the suppression of psilocybin by the Roman Catholic church.
 Back then, the drug was known as the “flesh of the gods” by the Aztecs.